Thisara2191/Thisara2191/README.md

 ### 🚀 About Me

-🎓 Hello!
-I'm Thisara Praveen Batagodage, an undergraduate student pursuing Software Engineering at IIC University of Cambodia.
-My passion lies in creating innovative solutions through programming.
-I anticipate graduating by the end of 2024 and look forward to contributing my skills to the tech industry.
+🎓 I'm Thisara Praveen Batagodage, a dedicated undergraduate studying Software Engineering at IIC University of Cambodia.
+Originally from Sri Lanka, I'm enthusiastic about leveraging technology to solve real-world problems.
+Anticipating my graduation by the end of 2024, I'm eager to embark on a fulfilling journey in the field of software development.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...